kaledev/on-air/on-air-display/README.md

 ## Hardware

-This code can work with any esp32 with a ws2812b compatible led strips like the Adafruit Neopixel series.
+This code can work with any ESP32 with a ws2812b compatible led strips like the Adafruit Neopixel series.

-Example design can be made on the excellent website <circuito.io>
+Example design can be made on the excellent website <circuito.io>.
+Original circuit design for this forked version still applies.

 ![Hardware](./images/hardware.png)
 <https://www.circuito.io/app?components=513,216577,360217>